Skip to content

 Envelope freshnessexpires_at or receiver replay-age policyStale messages are rejected before routing or lifecycle processing.

-Application timeoutLocal runtime policyA runtime may mark an interaction failed or canceled if no progress arrives in time.
+Application timeoutLocal runtime policyA runtime may mark a work unit failed or canceled if no progress arrives in time.

 Senders SHOULD set expires_at on time-sensitive requests.
 Receivers MUST reject expired messages.
 When expires_at is absent, receivers SHOULD enforce a bounded replay-age policy.
 The AGH reference implementation defaults to 300 seconds.

-The protocol does not define a global interaction timeout.
+The protocol does not define a global work timeout.
 Runtimes MAY apply local deadlines and report the result with trace(failed), trace(canceled), or receipt(canceled).

-The first valid directed work message fixes the participants.
-A message from a non-participant MUST NOT change the lifecycle state.
+The first valid conversation envelope that introduces the work_id fixes the participants and the container binding.
+A message from a non-participant or from a different container MUST NOT change the lifecycle state.

-• Message Kinds defines the direct, receipt, and trace body shapes.
+• Message Kinds defines the say, capability, receipt, and trace body shapes plus their conversation-surface rules.

 • Delivery explains deduplication, freshness, and delivery outcomes.